IABTechLab/dt-cdn/README_development.md

 2. Update `digitrustHostPath`, `digitrustRedirect`, and `digitrustIframe` in the `prod` section of `src/config/general.json`
 3. Update `digitrustHostPath`, `digitrustRedirect`, and `digitrustIframe` to the most recent prior release version in the `build` section of `src/config/general.json`
+4. Build with command `yarn build`
-4. Commit and push your changes to master branch
+5. Commit and push your changes to master branch
-5.  git checkout candidate
+6.  git checkout candidate
-6.  git pull
+7.  git pull
-7.  git merge --no-ff master
+8.  git merge --no-ff master
-8.  git tag candidate-1.5.35
+9.  git tag candidate-1.5.35
-9.  git push --follow-tags
+10. git push --follow-tags
-10. git push --force origin candidate-1.5.35:release
+11. git push --force origin candidate-1.5.35:release
-11. git checkout master
+12. git checkout master
-12. git tag v1.5.35
+13. git tag v1.5.35
-13. Go to project site on Github and draft a new release
+14. Go to project site on Github and draft a new release
-14. Reflect release notes in the `Release Notes` wiki page at https://github.com/digi-trust/dt-cdn/wiki/Release-Notes
+15. Reflect release notes in the `Release Notes` wiki page at https://github.com/digi-trust/dt-cdn/wiki/Release-Notes